samplchallenges/SAMPL8/README.md

 Generally, the challenge structure resembles that of the [SAMPL7 physical properties challenge](https://doi.org/10.26434/chemrxiv.14461962.v1).

 Submission deadlines were in August, 2021, as [discussed in the challenge details](physical_properties/README.md).
 Submission links were available from the files giving instructions for each challenge component.

+Following the challenge, the pKa and logD for several controversial compounds were re-measured in Paul Czodrowski's laboratory with a Sirius T3.
+The updated pKa values (which have not yet been used in analysis) are available in the `physical_properties/experimental_data` directory, and the logD updates are forthcoming.

 ## MANIFEST